MrRobotjs/Material-Hub/README.md

 # Material-Hub

 A modern theme for Github.
 Google's Material Design was kept in mind for most of the project.
 Keep in mind this is a <b>WIP</b> theme.
-Github is a site In this design I tried to put their current content in a fresh and modern look without altering the work flow.
+In this design I tried to put their current content in a fresh and modern look without altering the work flow.

 ![Alt text](https://i.imgur.com/s3P6Vtg.png "Material Hub")